NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 --- add some stuff here about how great the pico pi is (Resources etc) ---

 {:.steps}
+### Get your laptop ready for the workshop

+1. You'll need some sort of serial console to access the PicoPi.
+We recommend TeraTerm, available here.
+2. VNC Viewer is also needed to open web browsers on the device remotely.
+You can get VNC Viewer here (https://www.realvnc.com/en/connect/download/viewer/).

+{:.steps}
 ### Assembling Your Dev Kit

 1. Plug in the USB, mic/speaker, and ethernet (if required) connections as shown in the above picture.